eficode-academy/kubernetes-katas/persistent-storage.md

 </details>

-Apply the changes to the postgres deployment using `kubectl apply`:
+Apply the changes to the PostgreSQL deployment using `kubectl apply`:

 ```shell
 kubectl apply -f persistent-storage/start/postgres-deployment